willfurnass/sheffield_hpc/iceberg/software/compilers/pgi.rst

 Installation Notes
 ------------------
+*Version 16.10*

+The interactive installer was slightly different to that of 15.7 (below) but the questions and answers were essentially the same.

 *Version 15.10*

 The interactive installer was slightly different to that of 15.7 (below) but the questions and answers were essentially the same.